mhvk/baseband/docs/dada/index.rst

 Here, we have used an even smaller size of the payload, to show how one can define multiple files.
 DADA data are typically stored in sequences of files.
-If, in place of a single filename, one passes a time-ordered list or tuple of filenames to `~baseband.dada.open`, it uses |sequentialfile.open| to read or write to them as a single contiguous file.
-If, as above, one passes a template string, `~baseband.dada.open` uses `~baseband.dada.base.DADAFileNameSequencer` to create a subscriptable filename generator, which is then passed to
+If one passes a time-ordered list or tuple of filenames to `~baseband.dada.open`, it uses |sequentialfile.open| to access the sequence.
-|sequentialfile.open|.
+If, as above, one passes a template string, `~baseband.dada.open` uses `~baseband.dada.base.DADAFileNameSequencer` to create and use a filename sequencer.
 (See API links for further details.)

 .. |sequentialfile.open| replace:: `sequentialfile.open <baseband.helpers.sequentialfile.open>`